 Note: Probiotics to promote positive health are permitted.

 3.1.5 Records must be kept of the administration of veterinary medical products.

-3.1.6 Birds treated with an antibiotic must not be slaughtered to produce meat or used to produce eggs for the Certified Animal Welfare Approved by AGW programme before a period of time has passed that is at least twice the licensed withdrawal period of the antibiotic used.
+3.1.6 Birds treated with an antibiotic must not be slaughtered to produce meat or used to produce eggs for the AWA programme before a period of time has passed that is at least twice the licensed withdrawal period of the antibiotic used.

-3.1.7 Birds treated with any off-label medication must not be slaughtered to produce meat or used to produce eggs for the Certified Animal Welfare Approved by AGW programme until at least seven days after medication, or an alternative withdrawal as advised by a veterinarian.
+3.1.7 Birds treated with any off-label medication must not be slaughtered to produce meat or used to produce eggs for the AWA programme until at least seven days after medication, or an alternative withdrawal as advised by a veterinarian.

 3.1.8 Any surgical procedure not covered by these standards must be carried out by a veterinarian.

 3.2.1 The primary methods of preventing parasite infestations must be ranging and foraging area management or rotation and bedding management and removal.